nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Importing a show: `import`

-**Description:** Want to easily import Trackermon data from other devices?
+**Description:** Wanting to easily import Trackermon data from other devices?
 Just use our import function!

 **Format:** `import`